-Protecting children from harmful material and people on the Internet
+Protect children from harmful material and people on the Internet

 Talk to your children about the dangers of the Internet and what they should not do while on the Internet.
 Below is a basic listing of what you may consider discussing with your child.

-- Never meet someone - Never agree to meet an individual from the Internet without the parents or guardian at the agreed meeting location.
+Never agree to meet an individual from the Internet without the parents or guardian at the agreed meeting location.

-- Gifts - Never accept any gift from users you meet online.
+Never accept any gift from users you meet online.

-View Internet History
+View Internet history